Wednesday, January 27, 2021

 I browned the ham bits first, then tossed them in.
 It was amazing.

-With some Christmas monies from my mother, I bought myself a few things here and there, including these flip flops which I practically live in when the weather is warm.
+With some Christmas monies from my mother, I bought myself a few things, including these flip flops which I practically live in when the weather is warm.
 I know its December - today might be cold, but tomorrow will be warm.
 Welcome to crazy Central Texas weather!

 My first Covid shot seemed like not really a big deal.
 The whole set-up at our hospital was orderly and friendly.
 My arm hurt for a couple of hours, but I took Motrin at home and didn't notice anything the next day.
 HOWEVER, the second shot had a little less than a 24 hour latent effect with malaise, chills, and flushing/fever and a sore arm.
 Not fun.
 But its over.
 Only time will tell if these vaccines work.